Masters (coursework-based)

 The aim of this course is to introduce students to the different environmental laws, which may have an influence on the use and management of rivers and wetlands.
 This includes international conventions, common law and other important legislative developments that will impact on water resource management.

-Study Unit 6: Water quality and pollution
+Study Unit 6: Wetland and river management

 Study unit 7: Wetland and river remediation and rehabilitation